ckchng/ckchng.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-I'm a (very-soon-to-be-graduated) computer science PhD candidate at the [University of Adelaide](https://www.adelaide.edu.au).
+I'm a postdoctoral researcher at the [Australian Institute for Machine Learning](https://www.adelaide.edu.au/aiml), the [University of Adelaide](https://www.adelaide.edu.au).
 My supervisor is [Tat-Jun Chin](https://cs.adelaide.edu.au/~ssl/author/tat-jun-chin/).
-I'm also affiliated with [Australian Institute for Machine Learning (AIML)](https://www.adelaide.edu.au/aiml).

 The title of my PhD thesis is "Mathematical optimisation for vision-based problems in [space domain awareness](https://www.marcusholzinger.com/space-situational-or-domain-awareness-know-the-difference/)", which is the shortest TL;DR about my recent research activities.

 Previously, I've worked on [scene text detection](https://paperswithcode.com/task/scene-text-detection) and [simultaneous localisation and mapping (SLAM)](https://paperswithcode.com/task/simultaneous-localization-and-mapping) problems.
-Currently, I'm interested in vision-related space and (more generally) computer vision problems, primarily leveraging optimisation-based and deep learning methods.
+Currently, I'm interested in vision-related space (AI4SPACE), and (more generally) computer vision problems, primarily leveraging optimisation-based and deep learning methods.

-My Google scholar is [here](https://scholar.google.com.au/citations?user=ca90ZhoAAAAJ&hl=en).
+My Google Scholar is [here](https://scholar.google.com.au/citations?user=ca90ZhoAAAAJ&hl=en).

 Reach me at the conventional name arrangement dot 'pro' at the search engine with the RGBY colourway.